Act of Passion: Background

-Alavoine shares many of the characteristics of Simenon himself, who was also troubled by the phantasms of jealousy.
-The character of Martine, although she comes from Lüttich, as did Simenon, was modelled on Denyse and she even has a scar from an old operation on her abdomen.
+Alavoine shares many of Simenon's characteristics, but he is also troubled by the ghosts of jealousy.
+The character of Martine, although she comes from Lüttich, as did Simenon, was modeled on Denyse, and she even has a scar from an old operation on her abdomen.

 The asexual nature of Alavoine's wife reminds us of the same trait in Simenon's first wife, Tigy.
-Likewise, Alavoine's dominant mother is a reflection of Simenon's own mother.
+Likewise, Alavoine's dominant mother reflects Simenon's mother.
 It is typical for Simenon to distill the darker moments from his own life into a fictional story.
-Alavoine's violence towards his lover stems from Simenon's own violent relationship with Denyse, who later recalls that he used to beat her, even whilst he was writing the novel.
+Alavoine's violence towards his lover stems from Simenon's violent relationship with Denyse, who later recalls that he used to beat her, even while he was writing the novel.

-According to Patrick Marnham, Les Vacances de Maigret is a similar novel that once again makes use of the fatal jealousy of a doctor to help Simenon finally rid himself of his own ghosts.
+According to Patrick Marnham, Les Vacances de Maigret is a similar novel that once again uses the fatal jealousy of a doctor to help Simenon finally rid himself of his ghosts.